 When you get a named release, the diagram will appear with a camera icon on the Data Model Explorer object instead of traditional lock icons.
 Named release diagrams can be used to roll back and replace an existing diagram or compared against the active diagram to individually roll back changes for certain objects you want.

-For more information, see "Rolling Back a Diagram to a Previous Version" in the User Guide.
+For more information, see Rolling Back a Diagram to a Previous Version.